m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/actions/group.md

 # Group

-The `Group` Action runs multiple Actions simulataneously.
+The `Group` Action runs multiple Actions simultaneously.
 All Actions begin at the same time.
 The `Group` Action is considered finished when the Action with the longest duration has completed.

 ## Running two Actions as a group